 You may think that personal finance apps used on smartphones are just for millennials and members of Generation Z. You may also feel that phones are only for talking and texting.
 Well, smartphones have fortunately come a long way in helping us accomplish many of our daily tasks.

 Specifically, the app store on your phone has a variety of programs that can help you manage your finances.
-From keeping track of your spending patterns to monitoring your retirement account, smartphone apps can make financial management easy.
+From keeping track of your spending patterns to monitoring your retirement account, smartphone apps can make financial management easy, and even if you have debts, there are programs which you can use, which offer consolidation loans to unify your debt.

 So, take a look at our list of easy-to-use personal financial apps that can help manage your spending and saving patterns.